Updated 09/04/25

-Plant type categories may seem a bit confusing.
+Plant type categories like perennial, biennials and annuals may seem a bit confusing.
 But once you know the basics that plants are grouped by their lifecycle, all will become clear.

 Perennial plants

-These plants are ones that flower reliably every year.
-Usually get bigger each time.
-The stems die back over winter, but the roots don’t.
-Meaning the plant can regenerate the following year.
+These plants flower reliably every year and usually grow bigger each time.
+The stems die back over winter, but the roots survive.
+This allows the plant to regenerate the following year.

 Herbaceous

 Most plants in this category fall under the title ‘herbaceous perennial’.
-Trees and shrubs, which don’t die back to ground level over winter are sometimes referred to as ‘woody perennials’.
+However, these do not form a woody structure, unlike trees and shrubs.
+Trees and shrubs don’t die back to ground level in winter because they have a permanent woody framework.

 tall blossoming apple tree